variantstudios/greeleydowntown.com/pages/more/announcements/index.md

 * **[Roma Restaurant](https://www.facebook.com/romapizzagreeley/){: target="_blank"}** - Dining room and bar closed for the next 30 days for sit down service.
 They are still open for take out orders and [NoCoNosh](https://www.noconosh.com/) orders from 11am-1pm and 5-8pm.
 * **[Santeramo’s Pizza House and Italian Food](https://www.facebook.com/santeramospizzahouse/){: target="_blank"}** - Offering curbside pickup for all to go orders and delivery through [GrubHub](https://www.grubhub.com/){: target="_blank"}, [Doordash](https://www.doordash.com/){: target="_blank"} and [NocoNosh](https://www.noconosh.com/){: target="_blank"}.
 Free House Salad per order.
 For all curbside orders please call 970-353-4844.
 * **Subway** - Open for takeout on our regular hours.
 Order ahead online.
-* **[Tower 56 Distilling](https://www.facebook.com/Tower56/){: target="_blank"}** - Buy bottles and merchandise from the Tasting Room Monday-Friday 11am-1pm & 4-6pm and Saturday 11am-1pm, buy bottles from their liquor store partners, get bottles delivered to your house through their partnership with Coral Bay, and find out soon how to get gift cards on-line.
+* **[Tower 56 Distilling](https://www.facebook.com/Tower56/){: target="_blank"}** - Buy bottles, merchandise and ice cream from the Tasting Room Monday-Friday 11am-1pm & 4-6pm and Saturday 11am-1pm, buy bottles from their liquor store partners, get bottles delivered to your house through their partnership with Coral Bay, and find out soon how to get gift cards on-line.
 * [**The Blue Mug Coffee Bar and Roastery**](https://www.facebook.com/thebluemugcoffee/){: target="_blank"} - Take out and drive thru only for the next 30 days.
 They are working on on-line ordering and e-gift cards that can be accessed through our website.
 Gift card promotions available for those that are able to support their business during this time (buy $50 get $10 free or buy $100 get $25 free).
 * **[The Mad Cow](https://www.facebook.com/madcowgreeley/){: target="_blank"}** - Phone lines are open for carry-out and gift cards available for purchase.
 970-356-5520.
 * **[WeldWerks Brewing Company](https://www.facebook.com/weldwerksbrewing/){: target="_blank"}**&nbsp;- The taproom will be closed for all draft sales until further notice.
 Revised to-go and on-line order pickup hours: Monday-Thursday 12-7pm, Friday-Saturday 11am-8pm, and Sunday 12-6pm.
 [On-line store available](https://weldwerksbrewing.com/order){: target="_blank"}.